CaringalML/Artisan-Tiling-NZ/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Note

+I do not own any images I use from the website I build, I just search from google.

 ## 📄 License

 This project is licensed under the ISC License.